Skip to content

 Bar-tailed_godwit__13

 The bar-tailed godwit is a large wader bird belonging to the family Scolopacidae.
-It is a strongly migratory species, with remarkable breeding plumage of red feathers.
+It is a strongly migratory species with remarkable breeding plumage of red feathers.

 Its long legs are well suited to its preferred habitat of coastal mudflats and estuaries, where it feeds on bristle worms and shellfish.
 Its most distinctive feature is its long, upturned bill, which it uses to probe the mud for food.

-The bar-tailed godwit is a unique species that is both beautiful and fascinating to watch as it forages.
+The bar-tailed godwit is a unique species that is beautiful and fascinating to watch as it forages.

 KingdomAnimalia